Bank of England keeps main interest rate unchanged at 0.75%

 If there’s no sign of an underlying improvement in the early months of this year, then interest rates could be cut soon, not least because inflation, at 1.3%, is running at its lowest annual rate since late 2016.
 However, if the survey data augurs a period of higher growth, then many economists think a rate hike could be in the offing sometime this year.

-“Policy may need to reinforce the expected recovery in UK GDP growth should the more positive signals from recent indicators of global and domestic activity not be sustained or should indicators of domestic prices remain relatively weak," said the majority who voted for no change.

-According to the minutes, the two rate-setters who backed a cut to 0.5% thought that with growth weak and inflation low, “the economy had a modest but rising margin of spare capacity."
-They also noted that the improvement in survey data has not provided a clear guide to real-world developments.

-Brexit uncertainty has been largely to blame for Britain's tepid growth in the years since the country voted to leave the EU in June 2016.
+Brexit uncertainty has been largely to blame for a period of tepid growth.
 Firms have been holding back investment amid fears that Britain would leave the EU without a divorce deal while consumers have become cautious.
 Some Brexit uncertainty remains as it’s still not clear what the economic relationship between Britain and the EU will look like beyond the end of this year.

 After Britain officially leaves the EU on Friday, it goes into a so-called transition period through the end of the year during which time it will remain part of the EU’s tariff-free single market and customs union.
 Johnson has said that he won’t request an extension to that transition period and that 11 months represents ample time to secure a comprehensive new trade deal between Britain and the EU for goods and services.